 Equivalency (HSE) certificate prior to or during enrollment in Job Corps.
-This instruction can occur in specific reading and math classes, in high school diploma or HSE programs, in evening/weekend studies programs, or through applied academic skills training in career technical programs.
+This instruction can occur in specific reading and math classes, in high school diploma or HSE programs, or through applied academic skills training in career technical programs.
 Instruction in reading and math will involve a minimum of 25% of the time in a student's training week.